jseluis/artificial_intelligence_for_trading/Trading_with_Momentum/README.md

         largest.loc[index, top_stocks] = 1
     return largest

-### You can implement get_top_n most efficiently in the foll manner:
+- You can implement get_top_n most efficiently in the foll manner:

-return prev_returns.apply(lambda x: x >= pd.Series.nlargest(x, top_n).min(), axis=1).astype('int64')
+- return prev_returns.apply(lambda x: x >= pd.Series.nlargest(x, top_n).min(), axis=1).astype('int64')

-### You can implement get_top_n in the foll manner:
+- You can implement get_top_n in the foll manner:

-return (prev_returns.rank(axis=1, ascending=False)<=top_n).applymap(int)
+### return (prev_returns.rank(axis=1, ascending=False)<=top_n).applymap(int)

-### The function portfolio_returns calculates the projected returns.
+- The function portfolio_returns calculates the projected returns.
 This formula works since the long and short positions can net out so in aggreagte since all stocks have equal waiting then the weighted average is the arithmetic return

-The projected returns is correctly calculated, this part was a little tough but you nailed it!
+- The projected returns are calculated correctly.

-Statistical Tests
+## Statistical Tests

-The function analyze_alpha calculates the t-value and p-value.
+- The function analyze_alpha calculates the t-value and p-value.

-tvalue and pvalue are correctly calculated.
+- tvalue and pvalue are correctly calculated.
 Good job dividing the pvalue by 2 :heavy_check_mark:
 Here is some more information on t-statistic and p-value.
 Also this link shows us the differences between one-tailed & two-tailed tests and when to use each one.

-The p-value are calculated correctly.
+- The p-value are calculated correctly.

-The analysis and reasoning given for what the pvalue indicates about the signal is apt.
+- The analysis and reasoning given for what the pvalue indicates about the signal is apt.
 Its great to see that you have compared your p-value to alpha :+1: This link provides some more information on hypothesis testing.